jthies/phist/README.md

 PHIST contains

-* an abstract `kernel' interface layer defining the basic operations commonly used in iterative linear algebra solvers
+* an abstract `kernel` interface layer defining the basic operations commonly used in iterative linear algebra solvers
 * implementations of the interface using
     * builtin sample implementation (MPI+OpenMP)